eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 young, rapidly evolving, highest volatility, highest risk, highly speculative right now.
 Low (possibly lowest) correlation to other asset classes.

-Other major asset classes include cash (that we all know), foreign currencies and valuable inventory like artwork and collectibles.
+Other major asset classes include cash (that we all know), foreign currencies and valuable inventory like artwork and collectables.
 There is also one more which for this scope I'm classifying as part of stocks:

 - **Real estate**:
 price and rental income run parallel to inflation in the long run.

-**Geographies**:
-Another aspect to diversify instead of putting all your eggs in one country or region of the world.
+**Geographies** is another aspect to diversify instead of putting all your eggs in one country or region of the world.
-A common way to divide this is:
+A common way to classify:

 - Domestic
 - International developed countries